 Bradley Stoke Town Council’s first-ever Scarecrow Trail has attracted around 30 entrants who will now go on to make a figure and display it over the autumn half-term holiday.
-Members of the public will be able to take part in the trail from 24th to 31st October 2020.
+Members of the public will be able to take part in the trail from Saturday 24th to Saturday 31st October 2020 (inclusive).

 Trail maps costing £1 will be available from the town council offices (at the Jubilee Centre, Savages Wood Road BS32 8HL), the Willow Brook Centre management office and the Hollow Tree pub, from the first week in October.

 Scarecrows will be displayed between the hours of 9am and dusk (but 4pm on the final day).

 Entries for the prize draw must be returned to the town council offices by 6pm on Saturday 31st October, 6pm.

 Winners will be published on the town council’s website, www.bradleystoke.gov.uk, on Sunday 1st November.

 For more details about taking part in the trail, visit the dedicated event page on the council’s website.

 All proceeds from this event will go towards the mayor’s charities which are Great Western Air Ambulance Charity and Next Link Domestic Abuse Services.

 We are delighted that we have approximately 30 scarecrows for the children and adults to find throughout the town from Saturday 24th October to Saturday 31st October 2020.